-Performance-car manufacturers faced tough times in the early Seventies.
+Performance-car manufacturers faced tough times in the early seventies.
 Engine compressions had to be reduced to run on unleaded gas, engineers struggled to satisfy emissions and safety regulations, and insurance companies were raising performance-car premiums.
-While many car makers gave up on performance models, Chevrolet continued to offer the Corvette, which was slowly evolving from a brutish muscle car to a personal luxury car.
+While many car makers gave up on performance models, Chevrolet continued to offer the Corvette, which was slowly evolving from muscle car to a sports/luxury car.
 Consumers responded favorably, with sales steadily increasing throughout the decade.

 1973 saw the first major restyle since the 1968 Corvette.
 With a new federal law requiring all cars to sustain a five-mph front impact without damage, twin chrome bumpers were replaced with an injection-molded urethane cover, painted the same color as the car.
 Rear bumpers would remain chrome for one more year.
 A new hood design allowed cowl air induction, and also eliminated the troublesome cowl-panel that raised and lowered for the hide-away windshield wiper operation.

 The Corvette frame, in use since 1963, received minor modifications.
 Body mount brackets were lowered slightly to allow use of thicker body bushings.
 After several years of testing, including racetrack wins, Corvettes were fitted with radial tires.
 Additional sound insulation was applied throughout the body.
 This year's model weighed in at 3,725 pounds - just four years earlier, the 1969 Corvette had weighed 3,260 pounds.

 For car enthusiasts, there wasn't much good news in 1974.
 The OPEC oil embargo deepened, and in an effort to conserve fuel, President Nixon signed legislation making 55-mph the national top speed limit.
 The Daytona 500 race was shortened due to the energy crisis.